You will need permission from the Council to undertake work to any protected tree(s).

 It is an offence to cut down, lop, top, uproot or wilfully damage or destroy a protected tree without the Council's permission.
 Carrying out work to protected trees without permission can lead to a fine of up to £20,000.

 Generally speaking, no action is required to carry out work to trees which are not protected by any of the above.
 If however more than 5 cubic metres (equivalent to 2 large mature trees) is to be felled then a Felling Licence is required, which can be obtained from the Forestry Commission.

 If a tree is dead, dying or in a dangerous condition then it may be exempt from requiring permission for works to be carried out.
 In such circumstances:

 - You still have a duty to notify the Council in writing of any proposed works.

-- Notice should be given at least 5 days before any work commences, or be given as soon as possible after any work has taken place.
+- The notice should be given at least 5 days before any work commences, or be given as soon as possible after any work has taken place.

-- Proof of the condition of the tree prior to work being carried out must be provided along with the notification.
+- Proof of the condition of the tree before work being carried out must be provided along with the notification.

 For further information on protected trees please feel free to contact the Tree Officer (01786) 233681, who is attached to Planning Services.
 Please also refer to the following documents:

 - For information regarding trees on Council land, call the Contact Centre (01786 404040) and ask for Land Services (trees in parks and open spaces), Countryside Services (Council maintained woodlands) or Housing Services (Council tenants).